frostney/react-app-starterkit/README.md

 This based on the Yeoman React Webpack generator, but uses Ryan Florence's guide for component structure and does not include any Flux-relevant stubs.

+Includes:
+- Webpack (with webpack-dev-server and several loaders)
+- React
+- React-Router

 ### Conventions

 ##### Filenames